JLTrincado/SURVIV/README.md

 Authors: Shihao Shen and Yi Xing

-This program is licensed with non-commercial use license.
+This program is licensed with commercial restriction use license.
 Please see the attached LICENSE file for details.